 We’ve been working harder than ever – especially during COVID-19 and remote working – to improve our services and ensure that you and your colleagues are connected and working as normal.
-Over the next few months, we’ll be upgrading the infrastructure and delivery of some of our hosted voice services (also known as Multi-User VoIP (MUV), then SIP trunks and IAX trunks.
+Over the next few months, we’ll be upgrading the infrastructure and delivery of our hosted voice services in a phased approach, starting with Multi-User VoIP (MUV), then SIP trunks and IAX trunks.

 The update will allow us to provide these benefits:

-Higher quality voice, using more modern CODECs, to deliver better performance over lower bandwidth connections.
-Note: G729 support is not available on this new platform
+- Higher-quality voice, using more modern CODECs to deliver enhanced performance over lower bandwidth connections.
+Note: G729 support is not available on this new platform.

-‘Call answered elsewhere’ support.
-If you’re in a group and someone picks up a call, it won’t count as a missed call but will be shown as ‘answered elsewhere’ – as long as the handset supports it.
+- ‘Call answered elsewhere’ support.
+If you’re in a call group and someone picks up a call, it won’t count as missed, but it will be shown as ‘answered elsewhere’ as long as your chosen handset supports this feature.

-Dedicated softphone that provides a better user experience
+- Dedicated softphone application that provides a better user experience.